-On the mornings I bake bread, my sourdough starter greets me by bubbling on my counter.
-I have fed it the night before and when I wake up it is ready to go.
-It has a wonderful aroma of bread and I love that it is a part of my cultured heritage.
+Feed your sourdough starter as soon as you get it.
+Follow the recipe and ratios below or in the booklet you recieved.
 You should feed your starter fresh flour and water at least once every week, preferably because you have used the starter for a wonderful loaf of sourdough bread.
 Otherwise, you can store it in the refrigerator.
 If you remember to feed it or use it at least once a week, your starter will stay ready to use; but if you forget and leave it for several weeks in your refrigerator, you can usually revive it with a little love and care.
-Before we get to the starter (which is below in a recipe card) I want to talk about a few troubleshooting tips.
+Check out troubleshooting below.

 Let’s say you wanted to make THREE cups of starter to make several batches of bread.
 By combining 1 cup of starter, 1 cup of flour, and 1 cup of water you will make 3 cups of starter.
 It’s very important to NOT use more starter than flour and water.
 Use a ratio of 1-1-1.